smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ## Alternatives considered

 - The main alternative to this proposal was to implement a full IVI system around the Generic HMI.
-Most of this functionality would be emulated to a degree, which would make it harder to integrate into a production system.
+Most of this functionality would have to be emulated to a degree, which would make it harder to integrate into a production system.
 As such, this approach didn't seem ideal given the current design of the Generic HMI.